Jean Auguste Dominique Ingres

 Neoclassical art is characterized by its classical form and structure, clarity, and to an degree, realism.
 French Neoclassism painters emphasis's patriotism, as well as a sense of civility and honorableness.
 The movement was particularly connected with the beliefs of the French Revolution and was seen as anti-aristocratic.
 The fantasy-based aristocratic art of the Rococo seemed an insult upon the rights of men and was vilified by critics and the general public.
 In an age of sweeping revolution and transformation Neoclassicism became the art of change.

-French painter Jacques-Louis David was infatuated with the former grandeur of Rome and even painted the tiny, pudgy Napoleon as a magnificent warrior astride a white stallion.
-Mythology folklore, legends, and the calm grandeur of a bygone era were all favored themes for Neoclassical painters.
+French painter Jacques-Louis David was intrigues with the classical world and painted the petite, chunky Napoleon as a magnificent Roman warrior astride a white stallion.
+Mythology folklore, legends, and the serene grandeur of a bygone era were all favored themes for Neoclassical painters.

 Principle Artists of the Neoclassical Period